laminas/laminas-loader/docs/book/standard-autoloader.md

 vendor prefix on the `include_path`.
 This practice is not recommended, however, due to performance implications.

-Finally, as with all autoloaders in zend-loader, the `StandardAutoloader` is capable of registering itself with PHP's SPL autoloader registry.
+Finally, as with all autoloaders in laminas-loader, the `StandardAutoloader` is capable of registering itself with PHP's SPL autoloader registry.

 > ### Vocabulary: Namespaces vs. Vendor Prefixes